Dental dam: History

 Prior to the use of the rubber dam isolation method, many dental procedures had a high risk of contamination from saliva and bacteria infiltrating the tooth during a procedure.
 This can lead to the failure of the treatment being undertaken which can result in further interventions or the loss of a tooth.
 Dr Sanford C. Barnum was the original designer of the dental dam as a way to keep the operation site clear from saliva.
 It was in 1882 that Dr S. S. White improved the design further by adjusting the hole punched into the sheet.
 In spite of these changes, it was found to be difficult to stabilise the dam around the tooth until Dr. Delous Palmer developed the metal clamps which anchors the dam around the selected tooth.
 These clamps are available in various shapes and sizes which are designed to fit different tooth structures and morphology.

-Current practice
+Applications

 There are several treatments where dental dam can be applied; dental restorations, endodontic treatments including root canal therapy, fissure sealants, preparation of dental crown, dental implant and some veneer placements.

 There is an ongoing controversy with the use and efficacy of rubber dam among dental practitioners.
 Some practitioners may routinely employ its use, for others it may only be applied during selective treatments whereas many others will avoid its application altogether.
 Although the use of rubber dam is considered a standard of care, studies showed that a large number of dental practitioners do not utilise it during procedures.